 Add-on features such as an optional mulch grinder can process full bales of mulch to expedite mixing.
 It breaks up and then grinds the mulch while preventing it from floating above the jets so it blends in well.

 The tank material makes a difference in hydroseeding equipment because the hydroseed slurry is corrosive.
 Historically, hydroseeder tanks have been made out of steel and then coated to protect against corrosion, but that coating requires regular maintenance.
 Easy Lawn uses polyethylene tanks, which don’t corrode or require much upkeep.

 You might be surprised to know that the majority of Easy Lawn’s machines have all its features accessible to operators from the ground, including:

 - Recirculation line-control valve

-Besides offering safe application and maintenance, hydroseeding is also completely non-toxic and safe for children, animals and the environment.
+Besides offering safe application and maintenance with hydroseeders, hydroseeding is completely non-toxic and safe for children, animals and the environment.

 Benefit #12: Quality Equipment Reduces Downtime

-Most people’s complaint about hydroseeding has to do with downtime due to clogs and routine maintenance, as well as reduced machine durability due to inferior design construction or materials.
-Easy Lawn machines address these and other issues on the wish list for hydroseeders, such as better spray performance, faster mixing and flushing and less-cumbersome operation.
+Most people’s complaint about hydroseeding equipment has to do with downtime due to clogs and routine maintenance of the equipment, as well as reduced machine durability due to inferior design, construction or materials.
+Easy Lawn machines address these and offer helpful features to provide better spray performance, faster mixing and flushing, and less-cumbersome operation.